d01000100/3d-pinball/README.md

         // the mesh shape will use the mesh data (maybe)
         // The rigid body starting position and rotation
         // will be the same as the game object

+        // how much energy the body will lose (or earn)
+        // with each bounce
+        "restitution": 0.8
     },
     ...
     // if colliding with this object gives the player points